Skip to Content

 Bypass Barn Door

 It also requires less wall space so you won’t have to worry about this.
-And the great thing about bypass barn doors is that they are not limited to barn use and can be installed in your homes as a rustic partition.
+The great thing about barn doors is that they are not limited to barn use and can be installed in your homes as a rustic partition.

 Bypass Closet Doors

-Home interior with red cushioned chair and bypass closet doorSee this bypass closet door at Home Depot [sponsored link]
+Home interior with red cushioned chair and bypass closet doorSee this closet sliding panel at Home Depot [sponsored link]

 Many closet doors are also popular for following the bypass method.
-Two sliding panels are ideal for closets primarily since these storage options are usually flushed into corners and need to be space-saving, which is what a bypass door can deliver.
+Two sliding panels are ideal for closets primarily since these storage options are usually flushed into corners and need to be space-saving, which is what this style door can deliver.

-These bypass closet doors usually move in tracks and are installed in one of the following:
+These closet doors usually move in tracks and are installed in one of the following:

 Linen closets